 - 120 hours PTO accrued 10 hours/ month.
 Eligible after 30 days of employment.

 - 96 hours sick leave accrued 4 hours/ pay period.
 Eligible after 30 days of employment.

 - 4 floating holidays

-- Employer 403b match up to 1% of salary based on employee contributions.
-Eligible after 6 months of employment
+- Employer 403b match up to 1% of salary based on employee contributions and dependent on annual board vote.
+Eligible after 6 months of employment.

 How to Apply

-To apply for this job, please submit a cover letter and resume firstname.lastname@example.org with your name and title of position you are applying for in the subject line.
+To apply for this job, please submit a cover letter and resume to email@example.com with your name and title of position you are applying for in the subject line.
 No phone calls accepted for this position.
-Due to the high volume of applications, we will only be able to respond to applicants moving forward in the process.

 - Type: Full-Time